tecolicom/Term-ANSIColor-Concise/README.md

     DSR n   Device Status Report (6 cursor position) SCP     Save Cursor Position
     RCP     Restore Cursor Position

+And there are some non-standard CSI sequenes.

+    CPR  n,m Cursor Position Report – VT100 to Host
+    STBM n,m Set Top and Bottom Margins

 These names can be followed by optional numerical parameters, using comma (`,`) or semicolon (`;`) to separate multiple ones, with